developer-onizuka/ConfusionMatrix/README.md

 ```
 Recall = TP / (TP + FN)
 ```
 If you get this value close to 100%, FN should be reduced.
 If the fraud detection does not work well, then it goes through your bank account and defraud your property.
-So, False Negative should be 0 as possible as you can do.
+So, False Negative should be 0 as possible as you can do. <br>
-Recall can be calculated with **sklearn.metrics.recall_score()** in scikit-learn.<br>
+Recall can be calculated with **sklearn.metrics.recall_score()** in scikit-learn.

 # 4. Which index should you use ?
 I believe it depends on on the purpose of each model. <br>